AdamReinmuller/blogue/README.md

 ### Notes

-It could be optimized better using data fetching via get static props solely but I wanted to play around with codegen hooks.
+It could be optimized better using data fetching via get static props solely but I wanted to play around with generated apollo hooks.